 Participation in the graduation ceremony does not constitute graduation and the receipt of a diploma.
-All coursework and EOC requirements must be met before a diploma will be issued.
+All coursework, EOC requirements, and additional statutory requirements (FAFSA, CPR, POI) must be met before a diploma will be issued.

 No additional attire or decoration can be added to the cap or gown during the graduation ceremony.
 Students who do not honor this request will not be allowed to participate in the graduation ceremony.